Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of superconducting trap architectures

 \subsection{Anti-Helmholtz coil-trap}

-We first analyze the magnetic field distribution of a micrometer-sized, chip-based \AHC{} trap. \Fref{fig:AHCtrap} shows the field distributions obtained via the analytic formula for an empty \AHC{} [\Fref{fig:AHCtrap}(d,g)], via FEM-2D [\Fref{fig:AHCtrap}(e,h)] and via FEM-3D [\Fref{fig:AHCtrap}(f,i)] for an \AHC{} with a superconducting sphere.
-From the field distributions one observes that while there exist general similarities between the predictions of each model, the differences between them are also significant.
-Most importantly, the magnitude of the magnetic field and its distribution change, which affect the trap frequency and levitation point as we discuss in the following.
+We first analyze the magnetic field distribution of the \AHC{} trap. \Fref{fig:AHCtrap} shows the distributions obtained via the analytical formula for an empty \AHC{} [\fref{fig:AHCtrap}(d,g)], via FEM-2D [\fref{fig:AHCtrap}(e,h)] and via FEM-3D [\fref{fig:AHCtrap}(f,i)] for an \AHC{} with a superconducting sphere.
+As expected, the field distributions depend on the modeling used and, thus, will affect the trap frequency and levitation point.

 \paragraph{Trap stability for translational \DOFF{}}